Who we are

 Angela Blair, General Manager International

-Angela joined Tourism New Zealand in August 2022.
 Angela is a strategic marketing leader with over 20 years’ global experience across business-to-business and business-to-consumer marketing.

+Working for organisations such as Restaurant Brands, Vodafone and APN, she developed creative marketing programmes with a commercial focus.
+Prior to joining Tourism New Zealand, Angela was a member of Restaurants Brands’ New Zealand Executive team.
 In her current role she is responsible for the delivery of marketing activity in offshore markets and aviation partnerships.

 Brendan Downey-Parish, General Manager Insights, Performance & Technology

+Brendan was appointed to his current role in 2022.
 He has significant marketing and innovation expertise across the beverage, food, and consumer goods sectors in New Zealand and internationally, including seven years with Fonterra in the Middle East.

-Brendan's currently responsible for insights, digital analytics, performance analytics, business planning, platform development and delivery.
+He is responsible for insights, digital analytics, performance analytics, business planning, platform development and delivery.

-Kathryn Cunningham, General Manager Marketing
+Brodie Reid, General Manager Marketing

 Natalie Haines, General Manager, People & Corporate Affairs